 How do acne patches heal breakouts?

 Acne patches are typically round, semi-transparent stickers.
 They are made of hydrocolloid dressing, a type of wound bandage that draws out moisture from within pores (or in its usual application, open sores) without drying out the surrounding skin.
 When applied to pimples, the principle is the same, according to NYC-based dermatologist Hadley King, M.D.
 “They work by absorbing excess fluid, and this pulls oil and dirt away from the pimple,” Dr. King says.
-She adds:
+She adds: “While stuck to the skin, acne patches also have the added benefit of preventing you from picking or trying to pop the pimple—which is good because picking a pimple increases inflammation and healing time and increases risk for infection, discoloration, and scarring.”

 That secondary benefit of preventing you from touching your face too much can be a skin saver for those who are chronic pickers or absent-minded touchers, no matter what type of breakout it is.
 But to truly benefit from acne patches, you need to use them on the right type of zit.
 “These patches can be helpful for more superficial pimples—small whiteheads or pustules,” explains Dr. King.
 Anna Guanche, M.D., a board-certified dermatologist and celebrity beauty expert, echoes her statement.
 “They work really well for cystic lesions and pustules, but do nothing for blackheads and underground bumps/congested pores.”